DecentralizedDan/hey-hannah/index.md

 ---
 layout: default
 title: Hey Hannah - Your Text to Image App
 description: Have something to say?
-Write it in Hey Hannah and post it to your socials, send it via iMessage or save & share it as a photo -- with 8 colors and 3 fonts to choose from!
-This app is free and open source.
+Write it in Hey Hannah and post it to your socials, send it via iMessage or save & share it as a photo -- all free and open source.
 ---

 ## Overview